benjaminion/upgrading-ethereum-book/src/book.md

 A consensus protocol is the process by which this agreement on the ordering of transactions comes about.

 The consensus protocol in Ethereum&nbsp;2 actually "bolts together" two different consensus protocols.
 One is called [Casper FFG](/part2/consensus/casper_ffg), the other [LMD GHOST](/part2/consensus/lmd_ghost).
 The combination has become known as [Gasper](/part2/consensus/gasper).
-In the following pages we will be looking at these both separately and in combination.
+In subsequent pages we will be looking at these both separately and in combination.

 #### Byzantine generals

-In a 1982 [paper](https://lamport.azurewebsites.net/pubs/byz.pdf) Leslie Lamport described in rather [whimsical](https://www.microsoft.com/en-us/research/publication/byzantine-generals-problem/) terms the fundamental problem that consensus systems are trying to solve - building a reliable distributed system.
+In a 1982 [paper](https://lamport.azurewebsites.net/pubs/byz.pdf) Leslie Lamport described in rather [whimsical terms](https://www.microsoft.com/en-us/research/publication/byzantine-generals-problem/) the fundamental problem that consensus systems are trying to solve - building reliable distributed systems.

 > We imagine that several divisions of the Byzantine army are camped outside an enemy city, each division commanded by its own general.
 The generals can communicate with one another only by messenger.
 After observing the enemy they must decide on a common plan of action.

 This formulation makes clear that there is no overall holistic view, no God-mode in which we can see the whole situation in one glance and make a decision.
 We are simply one of the generals, and our only source of information about the other generals is the messages that we receive - messages that may be correct, or lies, or mistakes based on limited information, or delayed, or modified in transit.
 We have only a very limited local view, yet we must come to a view about the state of the whole system.

-It's fundamental to understand this in the following discussion.
-When we draw diagrams of block chains and block trees, it's easy to assume that this is somehow "the state" of the whole system.
-But these diagrams are only ever the local view of a single participant in the system.
+It is important to keep this in mind at all times.
+When we draw diagrams of block chains and block trees, it is easy to assume that this is somehow "the state" of the whole system.
+But these diagrams only ever represent the local view of a single participant in the system.
 My node's view of the system is likely to differ from your node's view of the system, if only temporarily, because we operate over an unreliable network.
-For example, you will see blocks at different times, or in a different order, or even different blocks, from what I see.
+For example, you will see blocks at different times from when I see them, or in a different order, or even different blocks from those that I see.

 Lamport captures the faultiness of the system in the following way.